The client of the platform will only work on 64-bit systems from January.

 More stories in the category Steam

-- Get a new free game from Steam until September 24
+- Download a new free game on Steam for the next 48 hours

 Valve has confirmed that its platform will no longer work on 32-bit operating systems.
 As of January 1, 2026, the Steam client will no longer be able to install or run on this architecture, marking the definitive end of support that had been in disuse for some time.